w3f/polkadot-wiki/docs/build-parachains-rococo.md

 sidebar_label: Building Parachains on Rococo
 ---

+[Rococo](https://github.com/paritytech/cumulus#rococo-crown) is a Polkadot testnet built for testing parachains.
+Rococo utilizes Cumulus and HRMP (Horizontal Relay-chain Message Passing) in order to send transfers and messages between parachains.

 ## Setting the Environment

 To connect to the Rococo testnet, we need to prepare the environment.
 This command will install